-The sun drips behind a nameless mountain range.
+The sun drips behind a mountain range.
 Lustering clouds bulge high then widen.
 One breathes in droplets the gracious welkin as if in sport.
 She is graceful in her expansion, cycling through a billow of personalities.
 Each begs for attention.
 Each swells for interpretation.
 A girl bends to pick a flower.
 As she tilts her gaze on you, the face morphs.
 An old man’s head lowers for an involuntary nap.
-You recognize him as the fleeting cousin of a famed elderly mountainside apparition in mountains whiter than these.
+You recognize him as the fleeting cousin of a famed elderly mountainside apparition in cliffs whiter than these.
 His hairs, wiry white, splash into a pool opening in his neck.
 An old headmaster, thick-necked and pink-faced, emerges.
 His cheeks are two blobbing pillows.
 His jowls fold in on themselves as he glares disapprovingly beyond the horizon.

 When the whisper of day can no longer be heard, the pocket of ground my periphery is granted becomes blanketed in royal purple.
 The mountains, dark and assuring, are shrouded by the absence of light.
-The sun reassures me of her return care of the glowing moon.
+The sun reassures me of her return in care of the glowing moon.
 She comforts my naked feet with the heat she’s given the soil.
 I soak in the night, eager to learn its secrets, until the fire wheel spires at dawn.